1601-mma2013/Pasola/README.md

    - Providing directions to all products on store shelves inside clients retail store for shoppers.
    - Create shopping lists.
+   - Displaying coupons or product information such as recipes for items that shoppers are currently close to.

    ​

 ### b.
 Audit
 1. Field (market) research

    In the past few years, a great amount of interest has been shown to develop indoor navigation systems for the common user because indoor mapping  can help customers find what they need.
 Retailers are starting to implement such technologies inside their store.
 The easier that retailers make it for shoppers to find what they’re looking for, the less likely those consumers are to leave a store without making a purchase.
 According to a national survey commissioned by Aisle411, 20% of shoppers have departed a store without fulfilling their purchase intent, and 84% have had difficulty finding products on the crowded shelves of retailers.
 Employing a team of sales associates to help customers find what they’re looking for is an expensive (and in many cases ineffective) solution to the problem.
 Nearly three-quarters of consumers with smartphones (or 73%) say they would rather use their mobile devices in a store than ask an associate for help.

    ​